joernio/joern/README.md

 CPG but you can run your own queries by modifing [src/main/scala/io/shiftleft/Main.scala], rebuilding and executing Joern again.

-## Warm Up

-Let's warm up a bit with a small example that violates the coding standard.
+Let's warm up a bit with a small and simple example:

 ```c
 #include <stdlib.h>